RohanAdwankar/share-df/README.md

     * Change all values
     * Rename columns
     * Add new columns and rows
 - Send the results back with the click of a button ✅
+-
 ## Future Functionality
 - True Asynchronicity with ipyparallel
 - Code Recreation (instead of overwriting the df just solve the code needed)

+## Notes
+- The package is not working on Google Collab currently, but is working for local scripting or notebooks
+- The package requires using a .env that is supplied with an ngrok auth token.
+This is free and takes less than a minute [here](https://dashboard.ngrok.com/)!

-# Examples
+## Examples
 ```
     df = pd.DataFrame({
         'Name': ['John', 'Alice', 'Bob', 'Carol'],